gilliam/articles/architecture-intro.md

 ## 2. Assumptions and Goals

+### For Distributed Systems

+Where other platforms are targeting *web applications* Gilliam aims to make it easier to develop and manage services in a distributed system.

 ### Ease of development

 The primary design goal for Gilliam is to make it easier to develop